 Start completing these as soon as possible.
 Some details might take you some time to find, and the last thing you would want is to be unable to complete your application due to poor time management.

 Is the admission process for PPE different across universities?

-Due to the number of applicants it receives, Oxford has these two extra steps to help distinguish between candidates.
+The Oxford PPE application process is more difficult than the other PPE courses in the UK, as is typical for most Oxbridge courses.
+Due to the number of applicants it receives, Oxford has these two extra steps to help distinguish between candidates, the admissions test (TSA) and the interviews.
 As you might imagine, every candidate at Oxford is essentially a perfect student on paper so the university needs extra tools to help them decide.

-The first thing you need to consider once you have chosen to study PPE is the university you will attend.
+If you’re unsure if you wish to apply for Oxford or have decided that you won’t, you will then need to decide where you will choose instead.
 This is not easy since so many factors will determine which universities you can apply to.

 For example, if you have three predicted A-levels (AAA) and are keen on applying to UCL, where the entry requirements are A*AA, there is a possibility that you might get a conditional offer.
 However, if you have three A-levels (ABB) it’s very likely that UCL will not accept you.
 The table below has the entry requirements for all the universities in the UK that offer PPE.

 |King's College London||A*AA||35|

 |University of Swansea||BBB||32|